tacheshun/anunturi/README.md

-This is a small little app that retrive a list of ads from a database + pagination + Twitter Bootstrap.
+This is a small little app that retrive a list of ads from a database with php5 oop + pagination + Twitter Bootstrap.

 Set up